intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 This document recommends that signalling mechanisms that send information are built to specifically support sending the necessary, minimal set of information (see {{minimize-info}}) and no more.
-Such mechanisms also need have an ability for establishing an agreement (see {{control-distr}}) and to sufficient trust to pass the information (see {{auth}}).
+Such mechanisms also need have an ability for establishing an agreement (see {{control-distr}}) and to establish sufficient trust to pass the information (see {{auth}}).

 ## Protecting Information and Authentication {#auth}